 Transportation Engineer Jobs in USA with Visa Sponsorship

 Transportation engineers are sponsored at AECOM, WSP, Jacobs, HDR, and Kimley-Horn, where the $1.2 trillion Infrastructure Investment and Jobs Act has created more highway, bridge, and transit project demand than the domestic workforce can fill.
-H-1B classification is straightforward with civil engineering degrees, and PE licensure significantly strengthens sponsorship prospects.
+H-1B visa classification is straightforward with civil engineering degrees, and PE licensure significantly strengthens sponsorship prospects.

 See All Transportation Engineer Jobs